Duxter7/GA-English-Notes/IT English 4 (B1).md

 When I came to work I decided to make coffee because I hadn't made it at home

-I realized that I hadn't don
+I realized that I hadn't done my work and that's why I had to do it in the evening